not-AVP/ImageCompressionUsingK-Means/README.md

 ## Description

-Using numpy to perform K-means algorithm and using it to compress images.
+> Using numpy to perform K-means algorithm and using it to compress images.
+This type of compression selects n (specified by user) no. of colours in the pixels and then assigns each pixel to the closest colour out of n.
 ## Usage
 ```
 bash